About me

 I studied architecture at the Royal Danish Academy of Fine Arts (1989-94) and with Enric Miralles at Escola Tècnica Superior d’Architectura de Barcelona (1991-92) before working briefly for Rem Koolhaas’ Office for Metropolitan Architecture in Rotterdam (1994-95):

 “His ability to quickly assimilate complex situations and requirements combined with a critical design sensibility made for valuable contributions.”
-Christophe Cornubert, partner in charge, OMA, 1995
+Christophe Cornubert, partner in charge (Educatorium), OMA, 1995

 In 1995 I began working independently and two years later I founded UiD (Un-identified) – a networking urban consultancy and a pioneer in the field of collaborative and participatory planning and design.
 Our early works were exhibited at the Danish Architecture Centre: